ElsaTam/obsidian-fancy-a-story/docs/docs/cssclasses/footer-img.md

 Add the cssclass `footer-img` to your note.
 This will use the **last** image as a footer in reading mode.

+When exporting to PDF, the image will not be rendered.

 ## Footer color

 This image will be blended with the background in a monotone color.
 White = background color; Black = footer color; Shades of grey = shades of the footer color.